 - Request a copy of the written report from your employer or the manager.

 - Ask the dog owner for their contact information and the dog’s vaccination record.
 If they don’t have it, ask whether the dog is fully vaccinated and/or ask for the veterinarian’s contact information.

 - Seek medical attention right away.
 If you are unsure of the dog’s vaccination status, be sure to tell the doctor so they can treat it accordingly.

 - Keep any records of medical treatment and all medical bills.

 - Document your injuries.
 Take pictures of the injuries right after the incident and continue to take photos throughout the healing process.

-- Contact our dog bite attorney.
-To learn more about your rights and what legal options are available to you, speak to a personal injury lawyer who has extensive experience representing dog bite injury cases.
+- Contact our dog bite lawyer.
+To learn more about your rights and legal options, speak to a personal injury lawyer with extensive experience representing dog bite injury cases.

 Schedule a Free Consultation with a Top Dog Bite Lawyer in Ohio